 Valued learning process - constructivist learning This pilot evaluation found that the Kids Teaching Kids method of learning is enjoyed and valued by students. - 84% enjoyed the development of their workshops specifically making and creating activities, working with others, learning new things and challenging themselves. - 85% respondents felt the method of kids teaching kids helped to improve their learning about the environment.
 Increasing knowledge and awareness - environmental literacy The pilot study revealed children reported increased knowledge and awareness of the environment in particular relating to the conference theme. - 81.25% reported an increase in knowledge from their workshop development and conference participation. - 62.5% reported their knowledge about the local environment increased since attending the conference. - 75% reported learning something new about the environment since participating in Kids in Action. - 90% reported having more awareness of the environment from participating in Kids in Action.
 Engendering protection and responsibility - environmental stewardship Developing a deeper sense of care and protection for the environment was evident in children's responses. - 95% reported post-conference that they wanted to protect the environment more since participating in Kids in Action. - 85% reported sharing what they learned, particularly human impact and pro-environment actions, with family and friends.
 Inspiring action - pro-environmental behaviour Learning developed through the program has an impact on how children think and act towards the environment. - 75% reported what they learned changed the way they thought about the environment. - 70% reported a change in actions post conference, particularly being responsible for rubbish.

-Kylie Moses,

-Australian Association for

-Environmental Education

-2019

-Funding and grants To register for the 2023 Kids in Action program, visit sunshinecoast.qld.gov.au/kidsinaction and complete the online registration form.
+"Kids in Action showcases effective Environmental Education for Sustainability by engaging students through a long, deep investigation of local issues and topics.
+Including Indigenous ways of learning and Culture this year showed the interconnectedness of these two crosscurriculum priorities and the kids have had life-changing experiences through this program and developed stewardship and ownership of Country."
+Kylie Moses, Australian Association for Environmental Education 2019 Funding and grants To register for the 2024 Kids in Action program, visit sunshinecoast.qld.gov.au/ kidsinaction and complete the online registration form.
 New School Attendance Scheme The New School Attendance Scheme provides grants of \$350 to assist schools within the Sunshine Coast Council region that haven't attended Kids in Action before to gain first-hand insight into the Kids in Action program.
 If you haven't done so already, your first step is to register your class.
 Please complete the online registration form on council's website.
 Grants are limited and will be available on a first-come, first-served basis.
-Registration closes on Friday 31 March 2023.
+Registration closes on Monday 25 March 2024.
 Teacher Support Funding Scheme Teacher Support Funding Grants valued at \$350 are available to presenting schools (display, main stage presentation, short film or workshop) to cover some presentation costs.
 The funding can be used to: - allow a teacher time out of the classroom to accompany a group of presenting students attending the program, - cover the costs associated with a skilled mentor coming to your school to help your students with their presentation, and/or - acquire resources and materials needed for your class's presentation, workshop or display.
 If you haven't done so already, your first step is to register your class.
 Please complete the online registration form on council's website.
-Registration closes on Friday 31 March 2023.
+Registration closes on Monday 25 March 2024.
 If you have any questions about funding options, please contact the Kids in Action team on kidsinaction@sunshinecoast.qld.gov.au.
+Register your school today at sunshinecoast.qld.gov.au/ kidsinaction Registrations close on Monday 25 March 2024 2024 Kids in Action program theme HEAR on Country - Are you listening?